larocaroja/larocaroja.github.io/_posts/2023-12-25-first-publication.md

 ***

-## Our Innovative Approach to Enhance Reliability
+## The Core of Our Research: Developing a New Technique and Dataset
 ### How We Created a Unique Sound Dataset
 Citations are then used in the article body with the `<d-cite>` tag.
 The key attribute is a reference to the id provided in the bibliography.